Introduction to MySQL MIN() Function

 Conclusion

-So, MIN() function helps in dealing with many cases such as to get the lowest number, the cheapest item, the least expensive product, get the lowest credit limit and the smallest payment from consumers.
-Hence, in this article, you all might have discovered some important usages of MIN() function in MySQL with syntaxes and examples that will help you to treat with the functional queries related to database and tables with the areas of business or any industry with massive data stored.
+So, MIN() function helps deal with many cases, such as getting the lowest number, the cheapest item, the least expensive product, the lowest credit limit, and the smallest payment from consumers.
+Hence, in this article, you all might have discovered some important usages of the MIN() function in MySQL with syntaxes and examples that will help you to treat the functional queries related to databases and tables with the areas of business or any industry with massive data stored.

 Recommended Articles